ozaairrr/Business-Insights-360/README.md

 ## 🧠 Advanced DAX Formulas (Showcase)

-These highlight the depth of logic and complexity handled in this project — ideal for demonstrating DAX expertise:

----

-## 🧠 Advanced DAX Formulas (Showcase)

-These highlight the depth of logic and complexity handled in this project -:
+These highlight the depth of logic and complexity handled in this project⤵️:

 ```DAX
 P&L values =